KeHongYing/test/README.md

 # CSX2018DjangoClass
 ***
 ## Introduction Myself
-###     Hello, I'm KeHongYing.
+###   <Esc> Hello, I'm KeHongYing.
 I'm a sophomore and major in Computer Science and Information Engineering.
 ***
 ## Week1
 >  In Class: